gsrikanth0212/coding-interview-qanda/README.md

 # coding-interview-qanda
-Repo includes all coding interview questions asked in various companies and their answers
+Repo includes all coding interview questions asked in various companies and their answers.
+Each question has answers in sql, pyspark and pandas